waggle-sensor/summer2022/snead/Connection-Info/Debugging.md

 ### Trouble pinging other UEs on the network

 Check the firewall settings on the computer and make sure it can be discovered on this network.
+There also is often trouble pinging devices on Argonne's WiFi due to their firewall.

 ### Running earlier version of Ubuntu